Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 > python3 -m pip install cmake pytest
 > ```

 Version 0.105+: install the Rust toolchain.
 The best option is to [install the Rust toolchain using rustup](#install-rust-toolchain) your Rust toolchain.
-Centos and RHEL users are unlikely to find an adequate Rust toolchain through the distribution's package manager.
 Fedora users that are unable or unwilling to use `rustup` may have luck with:
 ```sh
 dnf install -y cargo rust
 ```